Matthew Parker

 Matthew Parker (6 August 1504 – 17 May 1575) was an English bishop.
 He was the Archbishop of Canterbury in the Church of England from 1559 to his death.
 He was also an influential theologian and arguably the co-founder (with Thomas Cranmer, a previous Archbishop of Canterbury, and the theologian Richard Hooker) of a distinctive tradition of Anglican theological thought.

 Parker was one of the primary architects of the Thirty-nine Articles, the defining statements of Anglican doctrine.
 The Parker collection of early English manuscripts, including the book of St Augustine Gospels and "Version A" of the Anglo-Saxon Chronicle, was created as part of his efforts to demonstrate that the English Church was historically independent of Rome and was one of the world's most important collections of ancient manuscripts.
 Along with the pioneering scholar Lawrence Nowell, Parker's work concerning Old English literature laid the foundation for Anglo-Saxon studies.

 Early years (1504–1525)

 Matthew Parker, the eldest son of William and Alice Parker, was born in Norwich in St Saviour's parish on 6 August 1504; he was one of six children, and the third son and eldest surviving child.
 His father was a wealthy worsted weaver and the grandson of Nicholas Parker, registrar to successive archbishops of Canterbury between 1450 and 1483.
 His mother Alice Monins was originally from Kent; she may have been related by marriage to Thomas Cranmer, Archbishop of Canterbury from 1533 to 1555.
 William Parker died in about 1516 and, within three or four years following his death, Alice Parker married John Baker.
 Their son, also called John, was later nominated as one of Parker's executors.
 Matthew Parker's surviving siblings were Botolph (who became a priest), Thomas (who during his life became Mayor of Norwich) and Margaret.
-Their mother died in 1553.